 Grohsgal was the winner of the Marvin Bressler Award, given to that member of the Princeton family who, through heartfelt support of the University’s student-athletes and coaches, best embodies a belief in the lifelong lessons taught by competition and athletics as a complement to the overall educational mission in the spirit of Marvin Bressler, a Princeton professor of sociology from 1963-94.
 Click here to view Dov’s speech.

-To view complete speeches for both winners visit www.goprincetontigers.com.
+Click here to view complete speeches for both alumni award honorees.

 Denna Laing ’14, Class of 1967 PVC Citizen-Athlete Award winner